Undistraction/webpack-boilerplate/README.md

 ### JavaScript

 All JavaScript files automatically with [ESLint](http://eslint.org/).
-Rules are based on Airbnb's [JavaScript styleguide](https://github.com/airbnb/javascript), with rules superceding Airbnb's ruleset defined in `.eslintrc.js` and a list of files to be excluded from being linted stored in `.eslintignore`.
+Rules based on Airbnb's [JavaScript styleguide](https://github.com/airbnb/javascript), with rules superseding Airbnb's ruleset defined in `.eslintrc.js` and a list of files excluded from linting stored in `.eslintignore`.

 ### Styles

-All style are linted with [style-lint](https://github.com/stylelint/stylelint), with rules based on their own standard set.
+All style linted with [style-lint](https://github.com/stylelint/stylelint), using rules based on their own standard set.

-Rules superceding the base ruleset are defined in `.stylelintrc.`
+Rules superseding the base ruleset are defined in `.stylelintrc.`

 ## Todos